Darma Cash (DMCH) Price Down 1.5% Over Last 7 Days

-Darma Cash (CURRENCY:DMCH) traded down 1.5% against the dollar during the 1-day period ending at 20:00 PM Eastern on March 1st.
-During the last week, Darma Cash has traded 1.5% lower against the dollar.
-Darma Cash has a market cap of $57.26 million and $48,357.00 worth of Darma Cash was traded on exchanges in the last 24 hours.
-One Darma Cash coin can currently be bought for $0.26 or 0.00000596 BTC on popular cryptocurrency exchanges.
+Darma Cash (CURRENCY:DMCH) traded down 0% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on March 3rd.
+Darma Cash has a total market cap of $57.25 million and $43,308.00 worth of Darma Cash was traded on exchanges in the last 24 hours.
+Over the last week, Darma Cash has traded down 1.5% against the U.S. dollar.
+One Darma Cash coin can now be bought for $0.26 or 0.00000622 BTC on popular exchanges.

 Cryptonight